depression_pain

 Looking Beyond the Symptoms

-A new framework, where physicians look beyond the symptoms, would involve giving priority to the discovery of the root causes of an individual’s depression or anxiety.
-This would primarily require an understanding of what caused the microglia to up-regulate.
 Research has shown that anything that can damage neuronal tissue can be a trigger.
-So, an exploration of a patient’s depression may include asking them about possible traumatic head injuries, psychological traumas (acute events and chronic stress), infections (e.g., tick-born diseases, other bacteria, and viruses), and even biotoxins that may have entered the body from exposure to toxic molds, Celiac disease, and hypoxia (usually related to sleep apnea).
+So, an exploration of a patient’s depression may include asking them about possible traumatic head injuries, psychological traumas (acute events and chronic stress), infections (as mentioned above, tick-borne diseases, other bacteria, and viruses like Covid-19), and even biotoxins that may have entered the body from exposure to toxic molds, celiac disease, and hypoxia (usually related to sleep apnea).
 The list of triggers is long, and as such, the process of identifying the possible underlying causes of the disease requires putting together a thorough medical health timeline for each patient.
-With this new approach, treatment options expand due to the greater understanding of the origin of the illness, thereby increasing prospects for recovery.
+By using this approach, treatment options expand due to the greater understanding of the origin of the illness, thereby increasing prospects for recovery.

-As for Michael, my 17-year-old patient who was depressed and suicidal, it turned out that he has Celiac disease.
-Now gluten-free, he is no longer depressed, he has re-engaged in life and he’s looking forward to going to college.
-He is still taking antidepressant medications, but under medical supervision is slowly weaning himself from them (it takes time for the brain to heal after the assault is removed).
+Michael, now gluten-free, is no longer depressed and he has re-engaged in life.
+He continued with antidepressant medications for a period of time, but slowly weaned himself from them under medical supervision (it takes time for the brain to heal after the assault is removed).
 His life has been changed, for the better, forever.

 It is my hope that, with a modified model for understanding depression and anxiety, involving a “whole” person, integrative approach, more patients will be correctly diagnosed and treated, as Michael was.
 In his case, and I suspect in many more, we’re learning that all too often, depression is not just depression.